-Apart from the Tjampuhan Ridge, lately my favourite sunset spot in Ubud is hidden just in the midst of its centre.
+Apart from the Tjampuhan Ridge, lately, my favorite sunset spot in Ubud is hidden just in the midst of its center.
 A few meters across Bisma Street, before the entrance to Tjampuhan Ridge, a rocky uphill path takes you to a narrow alley leading up to Subak Sok Wayah.
-There, a winding narrow track awaits: lined with cafes, guesthouses and shops selling paintings and souvenirs on the left, and rice fields on the right.
+There, a winding narrow track awaits: lined with cafes, guesthouses, and shops selling paintings and souvenirs on the left, and rice fields on the right.

 The Golden Hour.